BleuLlama/LL530/Firmware/README.md

 	#  Ticks: 67803
 	  Atari 2600 Joystick  ->  Unknown

-When you are done, you can just exit out of screen.
-To do this:
+When you are done, you can just exit out of miniterm.
+Just press [ctrl]-[closebracket]  CTRL-]

-- press [ctrl]-[a] to enter screen's command mode
-- then press [k] to kill this window
-- then press [y] to confirm the exiting

-Occasionally, screen loses its mind as you exit and will decide to make it so that you can't see what you're typing.
-If this happens, in your terminal window just type "reset" and hit return to reset the termcap mode.

 # Key macros